dfinity/ic-js/packages/ic-management/README.md

 ##### :gear: ecdsaPublicKey

 Calculate a SEC1 encoded ECDSA public key for the given canister using the given derivation path.
-If the `canister_id` is unspecified, it will default to the canister id of the caller.
+If the `canister_id` is unspecified, it will default to the canister ID of the caller.
 The `derivation_path` is a vector of variable length byte strings.
 Each byte string may be of arbitrary length, including empty.
 The total number of byte strings in the `derivation_path` must be at most 255.
 The `key_id` is a struct specifying both a `curve` and a `name`.
 The availability of a particular `key_id` depends on implementation.

 | Method           | Type                                                                                                |
 | ---------------- | --------------------------------------------------------------------------------------------------- |